HHallb/pyPFC/README.md

 * vtk

 ## [Installation and Usage](#installation)
-The simplest way to install pyPFC is via pip, which should ensure that all package [dependencies](#package-dependencies) are met automatically.
+The simplest way to install pyPFC is via pip, which should ensure that package [dependencies](#package-dependencies) are met automatically.

 Install from PyPI using:
 ```bash